 “I have more social skills and common sense – as opposed to just book smarts.
 Writing essays doesn’t necessarily mean I’ll make a good cop.
 During school I branched out a lot.
 I completed my Duke of Edinburgh award, was in school musicals, was Sports House Captain and represented my school overseas for soccer.
 I was also a lifesaver and had a part-time job at a pharmacy.
 [She even learned the flute for a bit!]
 And while doing my bachelor’s I did a lot with Charles Sturt.
 I was the soccer vice-president and coached the first ever mixed team.”

 Those experiences, and the skills needed to succeed in them, shone through.
 And people noticed.

 “A lot of people started to say ‘I can see why you’ll make a really great cop’.”

 Want to realise your dream sooner?

-Maddie knows exactly how good it feels to get a head start through early entry to university and that’s why she’s also a big fan of the Charles Sturt Advantage early offer program – because it will give more people the chance to realise their dreams with an early offer to university.
+Maddie knows exactly how good it feels when you know how to get early entry into university, and that’s why she’s also a big fan of the Charles Sturt Advantage early offer program – because it will give more people the chance to realise their dreams with an early offer to university.

 “I wouldn’t be the only one out there who others considered ‘not book smart’.
 But we have skills that are important and we have the ability to complete the course.
 We just need the opportunity.
 That’s why the Charles Sturt Advantage early offer program is so great.”

-Once you’re part of the program, we’ll support you to develop your soft skills, prepare you for university and connect you with a community of like-minded students.
+Once you’re part of the early offer program, we’ll support you to develop your soft skills, prepare you for university and connect you with a community of like-minded students.
 We’ll nurture you through your Charles Sturt University experience.

 It’s clear Maddie has what it takes.
 And we know you do, too.
 Apply now and you could soon get your own early offer to university.